 Dr. Ploughman’s work involves creating and testing new rehabilitation treatments that promote brain plasticity and restore lost functions.
 She defies conventional thinking by combining interventions such as aerobic exercise and cognitive training to create recovery synergies in stroke and MS.

-Dr. Ploughman’s focus on restorative approaches to these serious neurological disorders has profound impacts on patients, families and communities.
+Dr. Ploughman’s focus on restorative approaches to these debilitating neurological disorders has a profound impact on patients, families and communities.